• Link to Facebook

 Team Zagan’s water chariot for this evening’s nip across the Adriatic Sea

 But for a bit of roof-beating rain in the night, we both slept well and left our freebie beach-side spot in Numana refreshed.
-Using some (again free) WiFi we’d downloaded the All-of-Europe maps for the CoPilot Caravan app on Ju’s Android phone (win a copy for yourself here!), and ran it alongside our TomTom for the trip here to Ancona.
+Using some (again free) WiFi we’d downloaded the All-of-Europe maps for the CoPilot Caravan app on Ju’s Android phone, and ran it alongside our TomTom for the trip here to Ancona.
 Testing will continue over the coming days, but our very early assessment is: it’s taking us a wee bit longer to select our destination in the CoPilot app, but its routing made more sense than the TomTom.
 Ju normally checks the map and takes somewhat longer routes to keep us on wider roads, preserving my sanity by equal measure.
 The CoPilot app chose the same route as Ju, while the TomTom would have had us heading up a 18% hill which we drove yesterday, and we know is slooooowwww.
 So far, so good.

 It’s Easter Monday today, and everywhere but the market at Numana is chiuso, closed.
 Ju fancied stocking up on a few more Italian goodies, but no chance, the supermarket we headed for was chiuso, along with the entire retail estate around it, tutti chiuso.
 If you’ve seen ‘I Am Legend’, you’ll know what I’m talking about: post-apocalypse dead, devoid of the usual wasp’s nest of cars and vans, not a person to be seen.
 Giving up, we headed here, bouncing along some fairly serious ‘ploughed field’ tarmac and around the usual whacky lay out of roads you seem to find at big ports.